Jesus gets no respect at home in Nazareth

 - 6:29 When John’s disciples found out what happened, they came and took John’s body and gave it a burial, putting it in a tomb.

 No alone time for Jesus and disciples

 - 6:30 The apostles10 wrapped up their mission trip and came back to Jesus.
-They told him about what they did on the trip and what they taught the people.
+They had told him about what they did on the trip and what they had taught the people.

 - 6:31 Jesus said, “Let’s get out of here.
 Let’s go where we can be alone and rest for a while.”
 There was such a constant stream of people coming and going that Jesus and his disciples weren’t even getting a chance to eat.

 - 6:32 So they got in a boat and sailed off to a place where they thought they could be alone.

 - 6:33 Well, a lot of people saw them leaving and recognized them.
 Folks from towns all over the area tracked them, trailed them on foot, and beat the boat to where Jesus was headed.11